otatebe/chfs/README.md

        % eval `chfsctl [-h hostfile] [-p verbs] [-c /scr] [-m /mount/point] start`

+   This executes chfsd servers and mounts the CHFS at /mount point on hosts specified by the hostfile.
+The -p option specifies communication protocol.
+The -c option specifies a scratch directory on each host.

+   chfsctl outputs the setting of CHFS_SERVER environment variable, which is used to execute chfuse and CHFS commands.

    For details, see [manual page of chfsctl](doc/chfsctl.1.md).

 ## How to use

 1. Mount the CHFS

+   CHFS is mounted by the chfsctl command.
+If you need to mount it on other hosts, chfuse command is used;

        % chfuse <mount_point>

+   CHFS_SERVER environment variable, which is the output of chfsctl command, should be defined.

    For details, see [manual page of chfuse](doc/chfuse.1.md).